psychemedia/sin-eater-resources/src/_first_controversy.md

 > The Rev. Professor Silvan Evans, B.D., of Llanymawddwy, has contributed another letter to the Academy in disproof of the absurd statements which have been forthcoming respecting the alleged functions of the imaginary "Sin-Eater"
 ```

-Silvan Evans opened with, a patient - perhaps condescending, perhaps resigned – tone, such as one might use when addresssing an obstinate and truculent toddler:
+Silvan Evans opened with, a patient - perhaps condescending, perhaps resigned – tone, such as one might use when addressing an obstinate and truculent toddler:

 > The Sin-Eater, by the Rev. D. Silvan Evans and E. R. Morris.
 >